santoshkrishnanr/basic-line-follow-robot-/README.md

-# basic-line-follow-robot-
+# basic-line-follow-robot
-line follow robot with 3 sensors with ardiuno
+Line follower Robot with Three sensors with ardiuno